Assistance Dogs that are working today

 It’s what we’ve been doing since 1981 and what we’re known for.

 Over the course of approximately two years, Duo Dogs trains Mobility, Hearing and PTSD service dogs.
 Mobility dogs assist clients with activities like opening and closing doors, picking up dropped items, retrieving objects, undressing, and carrying bags.
-Hearing dogs alert people who are deaf or hard of hearing to important sounds like doorbells, alarms, or a crying baby.
+Hearing dogs alert people who are deaf or hard of hearing to important sounds such as doorbells, alarms, and phones.
 PTSD dogs serve local Veterans with a diagnosis of PTSD.
 The goal of these placements is to increase our client’s independence.
 Our dogs perform trained skills to complete specific tasks that are otherwise difficult or impossible for our client’s to complete because of their identified disabilities.

 Duo Dogs partners with some of the most highly respected top breeders in the country to breed its Assistance and Facility Dogs.
 This ensures that each Assistance and Facility Dog has the best genetic foundation and highest health standards to build on.